mikaelhg/modern-mainstream-web-example/README.md

 **Programming languages:**

 * [Kotlin](https://kotlinlang.org/)
   for developing the backend.
-Compiles into JVM class files into a JDK17-runnable JAR.
+Compiles into JVM class files and a runnable JAR.

 * TypeScript for the frontend.